 - Enrol contacts from list: Lists from the List Manager can be enroled into a campaign

-Templates enable marketers to quickly create campaigns based on a predefined automation workflow.
+Sitecore marketing automation templates enable marketers to quickly create campaigns based on a predefined automation workflow.

 Templates are grouped into marketing themes (categories) based on business/marketing objectives.
 The 6 default marketing themes are:

 - Win back

 The easiest way to create a template is to use an existing ‘tried and tested’ campaign and to save it as a template.

 - From the Sitecore Marketing Automation interface select the desired campaign

 - Click Save as template from the Actions drop-down menu

 Sitecore marketing automation analytics